 The AnyTrack platform has been built from the ground up to enable performance marketers to access the very same tools top advertisers have access to when advertising on Facebook.

 Key features for affiliate marketing on Facebook

-Since the Facebook Pixel is the ultimate measurement tool for tracking campaigns and building audiences, we’ve integrated both the Facebook pixel and the Server-Side API (Facebook doesn’t have a Postback URL).
+Since the Facebook Pixel is the ultimate measurement tool for tracking campaigns and building audiences, we’ve integrated both the Facebook pixel and the Conversion API (AKA: Facebook Postback URL).